Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ## Prerequisites {#prerequisites}

-1- VSC account + intro credits or project credits **VSC is the Flanders' most highly integrated high-performance research computing (HPC) environment**
+VSC account + intro credits or project credits **(VSC is the Flanders' most highly integrated high-performance research computing (HPC) environment)**

-2- Access to OnDemand and Interactive Apps
+Access to OnDemand and Interactive Apps
-3- Basic shell + R familiarity
+Basic shell + R familiarity
-4- Storage under $VSC_DATA or staging storage
+Storage under $VSC_DATA or staging storage

 ---
 ### What is an HPC Node?